juniordiscart/local-wordpress-docker-https/README.md

 3. Press `Ctrl + O` to save.
 4. Press `Ctrl + X` to exit.

-Finally, open the `default-ssl.conf` file in your project's root directory, and set its contents to the following:
+Finally, open the `default-ssl.conf` file in your project's root directory, and set its contents to the following, and edit it to match your chosen local site address:

 ```
 <VirtualHost *:443>